3rd Light Armored Reconnaissance Battalion: Operation Iraqi Freedom

-In late January through February 2003, the Battalion, with the exception of Company C (on unit deployment in Okinawa), deployed with the 1st Marine Division to Kuwait in support of Operation Enduring Freedom.
-Upon arrival, the Battalion attached Company B, 4th LAR Battalion, which was subsequently re-designated as Company E. On 21 March, 3d LAR Battalion and its attachments crossed into Iraq with the beginning of Operation Iraqi Freedom, attacking into the Rumaylah oil fields.
-The Wolfpack, along with 1st Light Armored Reconnaissance Battalion, led the Division's lightning attack north, passing through Task Force Tarawa 56 hours after attacking into Iraq, crossing the Euphrates, and continuing to attack north along Highway 1.
-On 23 March 2003, while advancing hundreds of kilometers in front of the Division to seize a bridge over the Tigris River, the battalion uncovered a night ambush by dozens of Iraqi irregular forces known as the Fedeyeen.
-This was the first major and only battalion-level engagement of the war which resulted in several dozen enemy killed in action and the destruction of Iraqi armor forces attempting to maneuver south against the Division.
-From the afternoon of 24 March until 1 April, the Battalion was attached to Regimental Combat Team 5.
+In late January through February 2003, the battalion, with the exception of Company C (on unit deployment in Okinawa), deployed with the 1st Marine Division to Kuwait in support of Operation Enduring Freedom.
+Upon arrival, the battalion attached Company B, 4th LAR Battalion, which was subsequently re-designated as Company E. On 21 March, 3d LAR Battalion and its attachments crossed into Iraq with the beginning of Operation Iraqi Freedom, attacking into the Rumaylah oil fields.
+The Wolfpack, along with 1st Light Armored Reconnaissance Battalion, led the division's lightning attack north, passing through Task Force Tarawa 56 hours after attacking into Iraq, crossing the Euphrates, and continuing to attack north along Highway 1.
+On 23 March 2003, while advancing hundreds of kilometers in front of the division to seize a bridge over the Tigris River, the battalion uncovered a night ambush by dozens of Iraqi irregular forces known as the Fedeyeen.
+This was the first major and only battalion-level engagement of the war which resulted in several dozen enemy killed in action and the destruction of Iraqi armor forces attempting to maneuver south against the division.
+From the afternoon of 24 March until 1 April, the battalion was attached to Regimental Combat Team 5.

-On 31 March, the Battalion attacked north as part of Regimental Combat Team 5 and secured the northern portion of Hantush Airfield.
-On 10 April, the Battalion was tasked to provide a headquarters and two companies to Task Force Tripoli.
+On 31 March, the battalion attacked north as part of Regimental Combat Team 5 and secured the northern portion of Hantush Airfield.
+On 10 April, the battalion was tasked to provide a headquarters and two companies to Task Force Tripoli.
 This ad hoc task force, composed of elements of 1st, 2nd and 3rd Light Armored Reconnaissance Battalions, as well as G/2/23 and TOW plt, 1st Tank Battalion, and commanded by the assistant Division commander, continued to attack north towards Tikrit.
-The remainder of Task Force Wolfpack, Companies B, E, and approximately half of H&S Company, as well as the Rear Command Post element, remained outside Baghdad conducting stabilization operations while attached to 3rd Assault Amphibian Battalion.
+The remainder of Task Force Wolfpack, Company B and approximately half of H&S Company, as well as the Rear Command Post element, remained outside Baghdad conducting stabilization operations while attached to 3rd Assault Amphibian Battalion.

-In its advance north towards Tikrit, the element of the Battalion attached to Task Force Tripoli made national headlines in the town of Samarra on 13 April when members of Company D rescued 7 American servicemen who had been taken prisoner earlier in the conflict.
+In its advance north towards Tikrit, the element of the battalion attached to Task Force Tripoli made national headlines in the town of Samarra on 13 April when members of Company D rescued 7 American servicemen who had been taken prisoner earlier in the conflict.
 The rescued prisoners included two Army helicopter pilots and Shoshanna Johnson, a soldier from the same unit as Jessica Lynch.
 An image from this moment is captured in the "Operation Iraqi Freedom" mural on a building in 29 Palms.
-The Battalion reformed in Ad Diwaniyah on 21 April.
-By mid-June, the entire Battalion had redeployed to Twenty-nine Palms, with the last elements of the Division following in September.
-The Battalion suffered two non-combat deaths, no killed in action, and nine wounded in action during this deployment.
+The battalion reformed in Ad Diwaniyah on 21 April.
+By mid-June, the entire battalion had redeployed to Twenty-nine Palms, with the last elements of the division following in September.
+The battalion suffered two non-combat deaths, no killed in action, and nine wounded in action during this deployment.